 The area of Dhofar is a bit of an exception to the norm of Oman.
-This area sees a monsoon during the months between June and September.
+This area experiences a monsoon season during the months between June and September.
 This brings with it increased rainfall, meaning streams and bodies of water are much more full and usually constantly running.

-On a more rare occasion, a cyclone can hit Oman hard.
-This comes from the North Indian Ocean but thankfully aren’t very common.
-As always these cyclones bring with them Heavy rain and winds.
+On more rare occasions, a cyclone can hit Oman.
+This comes from the North Indian Ocean but thankfully isn’t very common.
+As always these cyclones bring with them heavy rain and winds.

-Make sure to cover up with light and breathable clothing when travelling in direct sunlight during the hottest periods and always wear high factor sun cream.
+Make sure to cover up with light and breathable clothing when travelling in direct sunlight and always wear a high factor sun cream.
 Make sure to take appropriate protective eyewear and even pack a light hat (trust me you don’t want sunburn on your scalp).

 But one thing above all must be remembered:

 Oman is a dry country.
-Regular water consumption must be maintained to stave off unwanted effects of heat and sunstroke as well as dehydration.
+Regular water consumption must be maintained to stave off unwanted effects of heat such as sunstroke and dehydration.
 Always carry water no matter where you go and even if it is available at the end of your journey.

 Finally, be sure to have a valid Visa before you travel, to find out more see the link below: